Murray–Darling basin: 2018–2019 fish kill

 Over Christmas 2018 and January 2019 there were two mass deaths of fish in the waters of the Basin, the first numbering 10,000, the second in the hundreds of thousands.
 Species affected were Murray cod, golden perch, silver perch and bony herring.
 Some blamed the draining of water from the Menindee Lakes by WaterNSW, with only 2.5% of the original water volume in the lakes being left; after the first fish kill, both the Department of Primary Industries (DPI) and WaterNSW blamed the ongoing drought affecting Australia, while the DPI blamed the second kill on a disruption of an algal bloom caused by a sudden fall in temperature.

 2023 fish kill

 In March 2023, millions of fish were reported dead along the Darling River at Menindee, following a heatwave.
-As the cleanup began, police attributed the cause to (naturally occurring) hypoxic blackwater.
+As the clean-up began, police attributed the cause to (naturally occurring) hypoxic blackwater.
 Initial investigations by the New South Wales Environment Protection Authority (EPA) included single water samples at six sites and were criticised as inadequate.
 Subsequently it was announced that the New South Wales government will treat the deaths as a "pollution incident", thus giving the EPA greater investigative powers; earlier testing was described as being primarily intended to ensure public safety.